Railway & Mobility

 - Integrate new transport solutions (electric bus, car sharing, etc.)

-Massive urbanisation, the need for interoperability between the various European countries in order to respond to the opening of competition, and the electrification of rail lines for carbon-free transport all require huge investments in the renovation and creation of new rail infrastructures.
+Massive urbanisation, the need for interoperability between the various European countries and, the electrification of rail lines for carbon-free transport all require huge investments in the renovation and creation of new rail infrastructures.

 By 2030, over 123,000 km of the European rail network will be equipped with the ERTMS (European Rail Traffic Management System) signalling system.
 In France, 46 billion euros will be invested over 10 years in order to modernise and ensure rail network safety.